NoTwistedHere/Roblox-Apis/Documentations/adconfiguration.roblox.com.md

                                 }
                             },
                             "type": "array",
-                            "description": "Gets or sets a list of {Roblox.AdConfiguration.Api.Models.UniverseModel}."
+                            "description": "Gets or sets a list of {Represents a universe in API endpoint results.}."
                         }
                     }
                 }